110nard0/shard/README.md

 - Responsive Design
 - Web Typography

+The final project from the last chapter can be viewed on [CodePen].

 ### License
 > All code that appears on InternetingIsHard.com is licensed
 > under the [Creative Commons Zero License].